SvenRosvall/VLCB-Arduino/docs/Design.md

 LongMessageService
 : Handles the long message extension to CBUS as defined in RFC005.

+LEDUserInterface
+: Implements a low level UI using a push button, a green LED and a yellow LED.

+It will be possible to implement new user interfaces that make use of an OLED screen or simply uses the USB connection for serial communication.

 ## User Sketch

 A user sketch needs to set up the required VLCB objects and then call ```VLCB.process()``` from